 Ductility (D)= % of Elongation in length or % of Reduction in Cross section at breaking point.

 Note: Ductility is always reported in % of elongation in length but not in % of the reduction in c/s area because a reduction in c/s section area is small and difficult to measure during testing.

 % of the elongation at different Temperatures:

 If you can see the % of elongation of a metal w.r.t.Low temperature(L.T),Room temperature(R.T) and High temperature(H.T) was

-• A material possess high fracture toughness means it has higher capability to absorb more strain energy against failure.
+• A material possesses high fracture toughness means it has a higher capability to absorb more strain energy against failure.

-• A brittle material possess lower the fracture toughness(F.T) compared to a ductile material because area under the curve
+• A brittle material possess lower the fracture toughness(F.T) compared to a ductile material because of the area under the curve

 A Ductile > A Brittle